 Whose Daughter Is Chloe Chrisley on Chrisley Knows Best?

-In short, Chloe is the daughter of Todd’s eldest son, Kyle Chrisley.
+In short, Chloe is the daughter of Todd’s eldest son, Kylie, whom he shares with ex-wife Teresa Terry.
 Todd revealed that “Kyle is bipolar and normally, people that are bipolar, they seek out a way to self-medicate, which is what Kyle has done since he’s been young,” he told E!
 News in 2014.
 “I want what’s best for him.”
 Kyle has been to rehab for his drug addiction in the past.

-Todd and his wife, Julie Chrisley, have full custody of Chloe as a result of Kyle’s struggles with mental illness and run-ins with the law.
-In May 2019, Kylie was arrested for possession of methamphetamine in Oklahoma.
-However, the charges again him were dropped.
+Todd and Julie have full custody of Chloe as a result of Kyle’s struggles with mental illness and run-ins with the law.
+In May 2019, Kyle was arrested for possession of methamphetamine in Oklahoma.
+However, the charges against him were dropped.

 While Kyle and Todd were in the throes of a legal battle, Chloe did not appear on the show for seasons 4 and 5.
 In 2014, Kyle had accused his father of using Chloe to boost ratings.